The Mt. Ebal Curse Tablet

 It is this: A tragedy impends.
 Of such, I needed to alert and offer aid to avoid.

-Later I explain this further.
+Later, I will explain this further.

-Now, a question: What things would you like to learn from a news feed from thirty-five hundred years ago?
+Now, a question: What would you like to learn from a news feed from thirty-five hundred years ago?
 Let me know in your comments.

-Thank you for engaging this topic with me thus far!
+Thank you for engaging with this topic thus far!

 In our next post, we address “Why the Fuss?”